BuchPa/NumSim16/README.md

 ### Using Magrathea to create a customized scenario
 The helper program Magrathea can be used to create a customized scenario without having to edit the geometry and parameter files manually.
 By default the scenario overwrites the existing scenario ```free_sim```.
 If you want to save a created scenario, simply copy the two files ```free_sim.geom``` and ```free_sim.param``` and rename them to something you'd like.
 You can then call the main program with your scenario name.

-1. ```chmod +x MagratheaWrapper.sh``` Depending on your operating system, you will need to make the shell script ```MagratheaWrapper``` executable
+1. ```chmod +x MagratheaWrapper.sh```: Depending on your operating system, you will need to make the shell script ```MagratheaWrapper``` executable
-2. ```./MagratheaWrapper.sh scenario <name>``` will create a geometry file from a list of prepared scenarios.
+2. Running ```./MagratheaWrapper.sh``` will create a geometry file from a list of prepared scenarios.
 This is helpful if your desired geometry is a variation on one of the existing scenarios.
 The implemented scenarios of Magrathea are: Channel, PressureChannel, Karman and Step.
 Channel and PressureChannel differ by how the channel flow is created by the boundary values.
 Channel uses a velocity based approach, while PressureChannel uses a pressure driven one.
-3. You can modify the shell script and change the parameter values.
-Running the shell script again with the modified values will create a variation of the chosen scenario.
+3. You will need to modify the shell script in order to choose the scenario and set the parameters to the values you need.
+Simply change the values of the named parameters and comment-in the correct scenario (as well as comment-out the currently selected one).
+The parameters are described in section "Parameters".

 ### Creating a geometry file manually
 Since Magrathea only supports a given number of scenarios, you might need to create a geometry file manually in order to simulate your chosen problem.
 Let's have a look at an example geometry file: